BettercareHealth/bettercare/saving-mothers-and-babies/test-1.md

 19. The low birth weight rate is important because it:
 	1. Reflects the socioeconomic status of the community.
 	1. Is used to calculate the perinatal mortality rate.
-	1. Can be used to predict the number of caesarean sections needed in a hospital.
+	1. Can be used to predict the number of Caesarean sections needed in a hospital.
 	1. Increases in communities where diabetes during pregnancy is common.
 20. What is the low birth weight rate in South Africa?
 	1. About 5%.